tumale/cse15l-lab-reports/labreport1.md

 [user@sahara ~]$ ls
 cse15l-lab-reports  lecture1
 ```
 This command lists the files and folders in the output.
 Based on the output without arguments, it lists the two folders cse15l-lab-reports and lecture1.
+Since there is no argument, it does not list what is in these folders and just displays the outer folders.
 <br>
 The output is not an error.

 **2. Share an example of using the command with a path to a *directory* as an argument.**
 ```
-[user@sahara ~]$ ls cse15l-lab-reports/
+[user@sahara ~/lecture1]$ ls messages
-clouds.md  index.md  labreport1.md
+en-us.txt  es-mx.txt  ja.txt  zh-cn.txt
 ```
-This command with a directory as its path lists out the three files within the folder cse15l-lab-reports.
+This command with a directory as its path lists out the files within the folder.
+The current working directory is /lecture1, and when the command is used with messages as its path, it gives an output of the 4 files within the messages folder.
+This consists of en-us.txt, es-mx.txt, ja.txt, and zh-cn.txt.
 <br>
 The output is not an error.